Dskobra/setup-scripts/README.md

 packages.sh     -       Contains all the install commands.

 data folder     -       When main script is run it pulls extra scripts and customizations from the data branch.

+### Gnome variants
+Some applications and shortcuts are created on the desktop.
+Gnome removed dekstop icon support sometime ago so you'll need an extension or move wowup and minecraft to another location.
+Other apps are installed under ~/.AppInstalls